Foreign Professionals

 That will feel wrong the first few times.
 Do it anyway.
 Using “Mr. Chen” or “Dr. Patel” to a US-raised colleague who is used to first names can actually make them uncomfortable — they feel like they’re being treated as older or more senior than they want to be.

-The one exception: very senior external clients, older clients, and clients in certain industries (law firms, some banks, some traditional consulting firms) may still expect last names on first meeting.
+The one exception: very senior external clients, older clients, and clients in certain industries (law firms, some banks, traditional consulting firms) may still expect last names on first meeting.
 Take the cue from how others on your team address them.

 If you genuinely prefer to be called by a specific name or pronunciation, correct people once, kindly, the first time.
 “Actually, it’s pronounced Ah-jay, not Aj-ay — no worries.”
 Set the expectation once, then stop correcting.